prosirer/numbertree/Languages/Indian Languages/Hindi/README.md

 ### <span id="anchor-39"></span>**Hindi**

 Hindi uses the Devanagari script which is an abugida.
-Typically, abugida’s are not able to be natively used for divinating the birth name due to the lack of a vowel order.
-However, this script does contain such an order, and the vowels can also appear both independent and dependent (maatraa) of consonants.
+The vowels appear both independent and dependent (maatraa) of consonants.

 The value of the consonant and the value of the vowel attached to it